bkonkle/eslint-config-ecliptic/packages/eslint-config-ecliptic/README.md

 # eslint-config-ecliptic

+*Note: The markdown files here have not yet been updated, but the eslint config has.
+Check back soon to see the documentation.
+Thanks!*

 This package provides Ecliptic's .eslintrc as an extensible shared config.
 It is a fork of Airbnb's [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).
 Thanks, Airbnb!